dylanaubrey/repodog/packages/new-monorepo/README.md

 linters and build tools, and merging its `package.json` with the one in the root of the project.
 It then installs the project's dependencies, bootstraps each package, and builds Typescript references for each package.

-The command can be configured through the `repodog.config.js` configuration file.

 ```json
 // package.json
 {